troyyoungblood/20201219Homework_TDY/README.md

 Then, the data was filtered using the follwoing criteria to generate a list of potenital vaction locaitons.

-  * A max temperature lower than 90 degrees but higher than 40.
+  * A max temperature lower than 80 degrees but higher than 50.

   * Humidity percentage less than 60%.

-  * Country of Australia.
+  * Country of Chile.

   The locations selected were:

-  * Hobart Australia
-  * Cockburn, Australia
-  * Narrabri, Australia
+  * Cape, Chile
-  * Innisfail, Australia
+  * Talcahuano, Chile
-  * Mackay, Australia
+  * Lebu, Chile
-  * Townsville, Australia
+  * Valparaiso, Chile
-  * Ulladulla, Australia
+  * Coihueco, Chile
-  * Flinders, Australia
+  * Ancud, Chile

- Then, Google Places API was used to find the first hotel for each city located within 5000 meters of the coordinates of the heat locations.
+ Then, Google Places API was used to find the first hotel for each city located within 10000 meters of the coordinates of the heat locations.
+ Had to move search out to 10000 meters to find hotel for Coihueco, Chile.

+  * Cape, Chile, Hotel : Hotel Molino Viejo
+  * Talcahuano, Chile, Hotel : Holiday Inn Express Concepcion
+  * Lebu, Chile, Hotel : Konui Hotel - Lodge
+  * Valparaiso, Chile, Hotel : La Blanca Hotel
+  * Coihueco, Chile, Hotel : Cabanas Don Yito
+  * Ancud, Chile, Hotel : Panamericana Hotel Ancud

-The hotels were then layered on top of the humidity heatmap with a pin containing the **Hotel Name**, **City**, and **Country**.
+The hotels were then layered on top of the humidity heatmap with a label containing the **Name**, **City**, and **Country**.